ChimeraLoRA: Multi-Head LoRA-Guided Synthetic Datasets: Experiment

 \paragraph{Implementation Details.} We adopt CLIP ViT-B/16~\citep{dosovitskiy2021an,radford2021learning} as the downstream encoder.
 During fine-tuning, we attach rank-16 LoRA adapters to both the image and text encoders and train the model on synthetic training datasets derived from the given 4-shot references.
 Unless otherwise noted, all methods are trained for 60 epochs with AdamW~\citep{loshchilov2017decoupled} at a learning rate of $1\times10^{-4}$ using a cosine annealing scheduler.
 All experiments are run with three random seeds per setting, and we report the mean and variance.

 \paragraph{Baselines.} We compare our method against three methods: IsSynth~\citep{he2023is}, LoFT~\citep{kim2025loft}, and DataDream~\citep{kim2024datadream}.
 IsSynth is train-free and synthesizes data using features extracted from the given 4-shot references.
 LoFT and DataDream fine-tune diffusion models with LoRA in image-wise and class-wise configurations, respectively.
 To match trainable-parameter budgets in the 4-shot setting, DataDream uses LoRA rank 16, since it trains a single class-wise LoRA over all four images, whereas LoFT and our method use rank 4, as the adaption is split across the four images.
 We note that thanks to the shared adapter $A$, our approach uses 37.5\% fewer trainable parameters than both baselines.
 We employ a multi-head LoRA with distinct learning rates: $1 \times 10^{-4}$ for LoRA~$A$ and $1 \times 10^{-3}$ for LoRA~$B$.
 All LoRA-based methods use Stable Diffusion 2.1~\citep{rombach2022high} as the base diffusion model.
 For generation, the trained adapters are attached to Stable Diffusion with guidance scale $2$, and when composing the per-image adapters we draw mixture coefficients from $\text{Dirichlet}(\mathbf{1})$.
+Unless otherwise noted, we reproduce the results for all baselines.